 Remove Unused Website Directories & Sub-directories

-A number of times old themes, plugins, and content management system become a cause of malware.
-It is ideal to get rid of old site and sub-directories if you aren’t using them.
+A number of times old themes, plugins, and content management systems become a cause of malware.
+It is ideal to get rid of old sites and sub-directories if you aren’t using them.

 Change File Permission on Core WordPress & Server Files

 This tip is for advanced admins and users and if you aren’t aware of how to change the file permissions do not make an attempt since it may lead to locking out anybody from accessing your website.